-Your server comes with a memory-module installed on the processor board in connector J1, the connector nearest the rear of the server.
-Install additional memory modules in connectors J2, J3, and J4, in that order.
-(See the illustration on the next page for memory connector locations.)
-If you mix DIMM sizes, install the largest sized DIMM in connector J1, the next largest sized DIMM in connector J2, and so forth.
+Your server comes with a memory module installed on the memory board in connector J1, the connector nearest the top of the server.

-- 1. The memory-module kit sizes available for your server are 128MB, 256MB, and 512MB.
-Your server supports a minimum of 128MB and a maximum of 2GB of system memory. - Install only 3.3 V, 168-pin, 8-byte, registered DIMMs.
-Only 100 MHz, 72-bit, registered, synchronous, error correcting code (ECC), x4 configuration DIMM memory is supported for the 128 MB, 256 MB, and 512 MB DIMMs. - 3.
+- Install additional memory modules in connectors J5, J2, J6, J3, J7, J4, and J8, in that order.
+(See the illustrations on the pages 58 and 59 for memory connector locations.)
+If you mix DIMM sizes, install the largest sized DIMM in connector J1, the next largest sized DIMM in connector J5, and so forth. - 2.
+The memory-module kit sizes available for your server are 128 MB, 256 MB, and 512 MB.
+Your server supports a minimum of 128 MB and a maximum of 4 GB of system memory. - 3.
+Install only 3.3 V, 168-pin, 8-byte, registered DIMMs.
+Only 100 MHz, 72-bit, registered, synchronous, error correcting code (ECC), x4 configuration DIMM memory is supported for the 128 MB, 256 MB, and 512 MB DIMMs. - 4.
 Installing or removing memory modules changes the configuration information in the server.
-Therefore, after installing or removing a DIMM, you must save the new configuration information in the Configuration/Setup program.
+Therefore, after installing or removing a DIMM, you must save the new configuration information in the Configuration/Setup Utility program.
 When you restart the server, the system displays a message indicating that the memory configuration has changed.
-Start the Configuration/Setup program and select Save Settings.
-See "Using the Configuration/Setup Utility Program Main Menu" on page 17 for more information.
+Start the Configuration/Setup Utility program and select Save Settings.
+See "Using the Configuration/Setup Utility main menu" on page 17 for more information.